TosbackCgusBridge-Bot/CGUs-versions/Paidcontent/Privacy Policy.md

 We offer several ways for you to update Personally Identifying Information that is obtained and stored by Gigaom, or to change your account preferences on Gigaom:

-1. If you have an online account with Gigaom, you can log in and update or change your account information here
+1.  counters(contents, '.', decimal)If you have an online account with Gigaom, you can log in and update or change your account information here
-2. You may unsubscribe to any of our e-mail updates or products by following the unsubscribe instructions in the body of any message (see Email or Text Message Communications )
+2.  counters(contents, '.', decimal)You may unsubscribe to any of our e-mail updates or products by following the unsubscribe instructions in the body of any message (see Email or Text Message Communications )
-3. You may contact us at info@gigaom.com.
+3.  counters(contents, '.', decimal)You may contact us at info@gigaom.com.

 Disclosure of Information to Third Parties